alibaba/Appactive/docs/en/details/developer_guide.md

 in:

--VAR_DOMAIN: The domain name used directly by the end user, mandatory.
+- VAR_DOMAIN: The domain name used directly by the end user, mandatory.
 The other two unit subdomains are optional
--VAR_URI: specific URI
+- VAR_URI: specific URI
--VAR_APP_ID: The only front end composed of domain name + URI.
+- VAR_APP_ID: The only front end composed of domain name + URI.
 Need to replace `.` with `_` and `/` with `@`
--VAR_UNIT_ENABLE: Whether the current URI is addressed in multi-active mode, if it is 1, it is yes, if it is 0, it is no (go directly to this unit)
+- VAR_UNIT_ENABLE: Whether the current URI is addressed in multi-active mode, if it is 1, it is yes, if it is 0, it is no (go directly to this unit)
--UNIT_FLAG_N: unit flag of each unit
+- UNIT_FLAG_N: unit flag of each unit
--VAR_BACKEND_IP_LIST: the back-end application IP of the corresponding unit
+- VAR_BACKEND_IP_LIST: the back-end application IP of the corresponding unit

 ### 1.2 Microservices (RPC): Dubbo
 **precondition**